nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/nuxeo-cloud-addons.md

 toc: true
 ---

+## Development Sandbox

+Nuxeo Cloud customers can purchase a Development Sandbox as part of the standard cloud offering.
+The Dev Sandbox provides customers with 2 Nuxeo Environments and access to a pre-configured CI/CD chain to manage the building, publishing and deploying of changes to the sandbox environments.

 ## Additional Environments

 Nuxeo Cloud customers can choose to purchase additional environments.
 These additional environments can be used to support additional training or testing efforts.